COVID litter: we mapped discarded masks and gloves in 11 countries with the help of citizen science

 March to May 2020

-On March 11 2020 the the World Health Organization (WHO) officially declared COVID-19 a global pandemic.
-This was also the period during which some of the the most severe lockdowns were implemented.
+On 11 March 2020 the World Health Organization (WHO) officially declared COVID-19 a global pandemic.
+This was also the period during which some of the most severe lockdowns were implemented.

 Mask litter started to increase as countries began to recommend, but often did not require, mask use in public.
 From March to April mask litter doubled, while glove litter jumped 12-fold during the same period.
 We think this is due to people associating touch with the spread of the virus, and masks not being widely accepted yet.